-Groups are created in one of three ways: both standard and generated groups are pre-populated for you.
+Both standard and generated groups are pre-populated for you.
 We anticipate the criteria you may want to apply to group creation to save you the work.
-However, in case the pre-populated groups we provide are still not enough, you can create custom groups yourself, by applying filters to specify member criteria, or adding users individually.
+In addition, you can create custom groups yourself by applying filters using criteria or specifying users individually.

-If created by adding individual users, the custom group is not dynamically updated.
+If created by specifying individual users, the custom group is not dynamically updated.

-Standard groups use attributes common to every program, such as user device type or user activity, to automatically segment users for you.
-If your organization has multiple programs, you can see that every program has standard groups for blocked users, guest users, and registration-complete users.
+Standard groups use information common to every program, such as user device type or user activity, to automatically segment users for you.
+Different programs will have the same standard groups.

 Standard groups are automatically created and updated for you.
-Their criteria are based on information of interest to many Administrators and Program Managers.
+The criteria are defined by SocialChorus based on information of interest to many Administrators and Program Managers.
 You cannot edit the membership of these groups, but you can view the filters that define them.

 Standard groups update automatically to include users who meet the criteria.
 Here are some examples of the kinds of criteria that we use to define standard groups: